 Inspect AI

-Inspect AI is whatif’s v0.1 default scorer.
-It’s a thoughtfully-designed evaluation framework from the UK AI Safety Institute; whatif wraps its scorers rather than reimplementing scoring from scratch.
+Inspect AI is whatifd’s default scorer.
+It’s a thoughtfully-designed evaluation framework from the UK AI Safety Institute; whatifd wraps its scorers rather than reimplementing scoring from scratch.
+The adapter shipped in v0.1 as a programmatic-only surface; v0.2 added YAML config support via scorer.score_fn so the entire pipeline is reachable from whatifd.config.yaml.

 1. Constructs an Inspect AI Sample (input + target).